Sometimes we make the mistake of trying to show off as interesting. But, that won’t help make new friends or strengthen

 We must ask questions with an “I really want to know, tell me more” tone of voice.

-Think this as a detective game, in which your goal is to learn as much about the other person as you can.
+Think this as a detective game, in which your goal is to learn as much about them as you can.

 Go into the conversation knowing there is something very interesting about them.
 And you want to discover it.

 When you do this, your expectations will show in your eyes and body language.

 In a business setting, the best way is to ask questions like these: